POADAO Consensus

 Validators participate in on-chain governance, where they propose ballots to add or remove members, update network parameters, or distribute emission funds.
 All proposals are brought to a vote, and a minimum required number of approval votes must be collected before any measure is passed.

-The following quote comes from an article released when the network was initially launched.
+The following quote comes from an .

 In PoA, a validator is not required to hold a stake in the network.
 He or she is required, however, to have a known and verified identity.
 By staking this identity to secure the network in exchange for the block rewards, a validator is dis-incentivised to act maliciously or to collude with other validators.
 With on-chain governance in place, malicious actors can be removed and replaced.
 Existing legal anti-fraud guarantees are used to protect participants of the open network from malicious actions of validators.